ponnhide/patchworklib/README.md

 Patchworklib provides a solution for the problem.
 By using patchworklib, any kind of seaborn and plotnine plots can be handled as matplotlib subplots.

 ## Installation
-For normal users, we recommended you to install the official release as follows.
+For normal users, we recommend you to install the official release as follows.
 `pip install patchworklib`

 If you want to use developmental version, it can be installed using the following single command: